-Time frame
+Time frame (2004-)

 The Task Force shall complete its work within four years.
-The Task Force should first submit a preliminary report to the Commission in 2001, a mid-term report, where appropriate, to the Executive Committee in 2002, and a full report in 2003.
+The Task Force should submit a full report in 2009.

-Terms of Reference
+Terms of Reference (2004-)

-- (a) To elaborate standards, guidelines, or other principles, as appropriate, for foods derived from biotechnology; - (b) To coordinate and closely collaborate, as necessary, with appropriate Codex Committees within their mandate as relates to foods derived from biotechnology; and - (c) To take full account of existing work carried out by national authorities, FAO, WHO, other international organizations and other relevant international fora.
+(a) To elaborate standards, guidelines, or other principles, as appropriate, for foods derived from modern biotechnology, taking account, in particular, of the Principles for the Risk Analysis of Foods derived from Modern Biotechnology;

+(b) To coordinate and closely collaborate, as necessary, with appropriate Codex Committees within their mandate as relates to foods derived from modern biotechnology; and

+(c) To take account of existing work carried out by national authorities, FAO, WHO, other international organizations and other relevant international fora.